Smart Contracts: What Are They and How Do They Work?

 Are smart contracts legal?

-Smart contracts are a new concept which haven’t had much attention from governments yet, and they’re currently predominantly used in an unregulated market.
+Smart contracts are a new concept that haven't had much attention from governments yet, and they’re currently predominantly used in an unregulated market.
 As such, smart contracts have no clear legislation or regulation yet.

 What companies are already using smart contracts?